epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **7) Organization within the team**

 - **December 7th**: Implementation of the statistical methods' (SVM: Kamran, NN: Razvan, Boosted Trees: Loic).
 Feature selection will be implemented together and combined with the models once the models are set up to handle it, again each responsible for its incorporation into their method.
-Preparation of report graphs / results - each responsible for curating data from their statistical method in suitable format for the combined graphs (Roc-Auc curve, and F1 scores as in the original paper)
+Preparation of report graphs / results - each responsible for curating data from their statistical method in suitable format for the combined graphs (Roc-Auc curve, and F1 scores as in the original paper to preserve comparability.
+Incorporation of the previous methods too (Kamran) in order to also add comparability with our approach of incorporating feature selection)
 - **December 11th**: Clean up the code (Razvan mostly)
 - **December 18th**: Report and presentation, incorporating the previously prepared results (Loic and Kamran mostly)